-If you’re like us and celebrating Thanksgiving, than I have a way to use up any leftover turkey.
-This Savory Turkey Pot Pie is a perfect way to use up any leftover turkey, if there is any of course.
+Everyone have a wonderful and filling Thanksgiving yesterday?
+This Savory Turkey Pot Pie is a perfect way to use up any leftover turkey, if there is any of course!
 This turkey pot pie has a golden brown puff pastry pie shell, get’s filled with chucks of turkey and veggies, all in a creamy, savory sauce using no cream!

 While the puff pastry gets golden brown in the oven you sauté the vegetables, turkey and make the perfect gravy.
 I decided to cut some strips of the puff pastry for a latticed topping, but feel free to just top with the other pastry sheet.
 A little egg wash brushed on top and in the oven she goes.
 Ready?